xavierallem/Summary1/README.md

 ## To facilitate this we use Gitlab
 1. Find all the reading material for the Module in the [Wiki](https://gitlab.iotiot.in/newbies/orientation/wikis/home)
-2. Find Steps for Summarizing as assignments in the [Issues](https://gitlab.iotiot.in/newbies/orientation/issues/#5)
+2. Find Steps for Assignments in the [Issues](https://gitlab.iotiot.in/newbies/orientation/issues/#16)
-3. Find Steps for Practicing as assignments in the [Issues](https://gitlab.iotiot.in/newbies/orientation/issues/#5)
-4. After completion of both Summary assignments and Practice Assignments submit your module for grading in [Issues](https://gitlab.iotiot.in/newbies/orientation/issues/#5)
+4. After completion of both Summary assignments and Practice Assignments submit your module for grading in [Issues](https://gitlab.iotiot.in/newbies/orientation/issues/#13)

 ------------------------------------------------